ManticoreProject/manticore/README.md

 The Linux requirement is due to our use of Linux's `perf` for profiling in our benchmark suite, which will probably *not* work if you are running Docker on any other OS because `perf` is Linux-only.
+The particular Linux distribution assumed throughout this README is Ubuntu, and if you end up using Docker then you'll want your system to be running Ubuntu so that the kernel version matches up with what the image expects.

 Once you believe you have Docker installed, you can test if Docker is working on your system with: